Infomaker/NPWriterDevelopers/getting-started/index.md

 git clone git@github.com:Infomaker/NPWriter.git
 npm install
+npm run build-dep
 npm run dev

 ~~~

-You can now open thw writer with a demo document [localhost:5000/#demo](http://localhost:5000/#demo)
+You can now open thw writer with a demo document [localhost:5000/#demo](http://localhost:5000/#demo) or just
+[localhost:5000/](http://localhost:5000/) to create a new article

 ### Clone and start the plugin bundle